 I applied to AU because I was searching for a place that would provide me with new approaches to art history that are not common in Spanish academia yet.
 I have had the chance to have some of the best scholars within the Art History field as my mentors.
 AU faculty trusted me from the beginning and gave me the opportunity to enrich my career by being a research assistant and a social media assistant, which I think are experiences that will be valued by future employees.

-Not only is Lisa Joseph on track to earn her MS in Health Promotion Management in 2022, but she has already landed her dream job.
+Lisa Joseph earned her MS in Health Promotion Management in 2022 and landed her dream job before she even graduated.

-This month, Lisa began work as the Program Coordinator of Education at the prestigious American Society of Clinical Oncology (ASCO).
+Lisa works as the Program Coordinator of Education at the prestigious American Society of Clinical Oncology (ASCO).
 At ASCO, she helps organize educational courses conducted by volunteer/partnered doctors for the pharmaceutical industries.
 The goal is to help patients better understand current research and new drug developments.

 At American University, Lisa has worked as a graduate assistant in the Department of Health Studies, doing program development, data collection, and data analysis.
 She helped produce a “Faithfully Fit Toolkit” for ministries to implement into their own programs, as well as a report on how to balance food store profits with customers’ needs for fresh, healthy food.
 Finally, as a COVID Case Coordinator at the university, she worked on contact tracing and as a source of information for individuals who were potentially infected with the virus.